Chef Charles Phan

 Amassing a collection of accolades, The Slanted Door was honored as an “Outstanding Restaurant in America” by the James Beard Foundation in 2014, while Phan’s books garnered recognition from the International Association of Culinary Professionals (IACP) with Cookbook Awards for Chefs and Restaurants, as well as Photography.

-In addition to his culinary endeavors, Phan remains an active leader within the San Francisco food community, participating in numerous charitable initiatives with organizations such as Share Our Strength, Meals on Wheels, CUESA, One Vietnam, La Cocina, and Taste of the Nation, among others.
+In addition to his culinary endeavors, Charles Phan remains an active leader within the San Francisco food community, participating in numerous charitable initiatives with organizations such as Share Our Strength, Meals on Wheels, CUESA, One Vietnam, La Cocina, and Taste of the Nation, among others.

 Hawaii Food & Wine Festival recognizes the use of diacritical markings in the modern orthography of Hawaiian language including the ‘okina [‘] or glottal stop, and the kahakō [ā] or macron.
-However, in order to ensure the best online experience visitors to our website, these markings may be omitted throughout our site.
+However, in order to ensure the best online experience for visitors to our website, these markings may be omitted throughout our site.
 We thank you for your understanding.